Gourav-Sedhai/Machine-Learning48/README.md

 Tensorboard and lambda expression.
 -----------------------------
 Example on Tensorboard and how to implement it.
-And examples on lambda expressions.
+And example on lambda expressions.